 Example of using the head command

 head file.txt head file.txt -n 20

 tail command will display the end of a file.
-It is useful for retrieving the latest lines in a log file for example.
+For example, it is useful for retrieving the latest lines in a log file.

 It is the opposite of the

 To specify the number of lines you want to be displayed, you can use the

 tail command will display the last ten lines in a file by default.